ManishJu/Goal-Post-Detection/README.md

 Visual Studio with OpenCV setup.

 ## Example Test
-Green circles are the detected points
+Green circles are the detected points in the second image below

 ### Captured Image
 ![Captured Image](Pictures/im0001.png)